geetkhatri/img2sound/README.md

 Maps an image to a spectrogram and generates an audio file from the spectrogram.

+To convert an image to audio:
+1. Run `img2sound.m`.
-To convert an image to audio, run the script and provide the path to the image when prompted.
-The generated audio file will be saved in the same directory as the image.
+2. Provide the path to the image when prompted.

+The generated audio file (WAV) will be saved in the same directory as the image.

 ### How it works